moonshinelabs-ai/moonshine-remote-sensing/README.md

 [![Documentation Status](https://readthedocs.org/projects/moonshineai/badge/?version=latest)](https://moonshineai.readthedocs.io/en/latest/?badge=latest)

 ### What is Moonshine?
 Moonshine is a software package that makes it easier to train models on remote sensing data like satellite imagery.
-Using Moonshine's pretrained foundation models, you can reduce the amount of labeled data required and reduce the training compute needed.
+Using Moonshine's pretrained models, you can reduce the amount of labeled data required and reduce the training compute needed.

 For more info and examples, [read the docs](https://moonshineai.readthedocs.io/en/latest/?badge=latest).